somnicattus/rotery/README.md

 `throttle` allows asynchronous processes to be run in a specified level of concurrency.

-The results are generated asynchronously in the order of completion, not in the order of input (the first completed result will be emitted first).
-Please keep in mind that the order of results differs from the order of input.
+By default, the results are generated asynchronously in the order of completion, not in the order of input (the first completed result will be emitted first).
+FIFO (the result of first input will be emitted first) is also available as an option.

 ```ts
 const responses = await Rt.pipe(